BitBrokerEU/FlyNett/README.md

 # FlyNett

-FANET air traffic transmitter for SoftRF

-see the fantastic project https://github.com/lyusupov/SoftRF
+a air traffic viewer for SoftRF see the fantastic project https://github.com/lyusupov/SoftRF